Racer Information

 There is a Beginner Class Boys and Girls age 11 and Under.
 Due to safety concerns, all racers in this category must be accompanied by an adult - no exceptions!

-The adult Supporter does need to register, but there is no fee in doing so.
+The adult Supporter DOES need to register, but there is no fee in doing so.

 COME RACE WITH US